 Your Sheldon Ancestors

-If you have a Sheldon ancestor and would like to find out if your Sheldon line is descended from one of these five colonial Sheldon families, contact our Membership Chair at the address below and he or she he will work with you to help make the connection.
-Our Membership Chair will also assist with free database searches for a Sheldon.
+If you have a Sheldon (Shelden) ancestor and would like to find out if your Sheldon (Shelden) line is descended from one of these five colonial Sheldon families, contact our Membership Chair at the address below for help to make the connection using our database

-To search we need a Sheldon name, and a birth or marriage or death date.
+To search we need a Sheldon (Shelden) name, and a birth or marriage or death date.
 The reason – a search for the name John Sheldon with no additional information returns 409 hits.
 A name-only search for Isaac Sheldon returns 55 hits, and Mary Sheldon, 658 hits.
-The more you can narrow it down, the better the search!
+The more specific your information, the better the search!

 For search assistance, please contact our Membership Chair Click here to send Email